pnp/sp-dev-fx-aces/samples/ImageCard-OfficeLocations/README.md

 ## Summary

-This sample shows how to build an ACE with multiple card views to show the details of the offices in an organisation.
+This sample shows how to build an ACE with multiple card views to show the details of the offices in an organization.

 ### Highlights

 - Usage of multiple data sources (local properties, taxonomy or SharePoint list) to get the required data
 - Usage of Bing and Google maps to get static maps
 - Usage of the new `Show location` action